FrancescoGalli/impedance_analysis_project/README.md

 parameter.
 The reason behind this is that it happens that, with data in a certain range of frequecy, some elements are less relevant than others for the impedance trend.\
-Based on these three settings, an impedance function will be created, and the fit function will try to minimize the error function mentioned before, varying the value of the non-constant parameters.\
+Based on these three settings, (again, written in a configuration file) an impedance function will be created, and the fit function will try to minimize the error function mentioned before, varying the value of the non-constant parameters.\
 After the fitting process is complete, the results are printed in the command line and both data and fit curves of the impedance modulus and phase graphs are plotted and saved as `.pdf`.

+[generate_impedance.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/generate_impedance.py) is the core module that generates an impedance function starting from the circuit diagram and the element parameters (taking into account if any parameter is set constant).

 [plot_and_save.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/plot_and_save.py) contains the functions to extract the impedance modulus and the phase of the complex impedances and to plot the data or the data with the fit and the results.

-[generate_impedance.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/generate_impedance.py) is the core module that generates an impedance function starting from the circuit diagram and the element parameters (taking into account if any parameter is set constant).

 [test_impedance_analysis.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/test_impedance.py) contains all the tests.